dark-side-droid/neotools/README.md

 # Neotools

 A couple of python scripts that enhance day to day workflow by making it slightly faster.
+These tools are saved within your Houdini .shelf, which itself is a file and can be moved between houdini installations.

+## Installation
-Create a new tool at any houdini shelf, paste the code and add a hotkey.
+1. Create a new shelf in houdini (Optional)
+2. Right click on the shelf and add 'New Tool'
+3. Paste the code in the 'Script' tab
+4. Add a hotkey in the 'Hotkeys' tab
+5. Accept

-## Neonull
+### Neonull

 Creates a null node that automatically places itself a small distance below your currently selected node.